Monstera is part of the Araceae family, 'Burle Marx Flame' was discovered in the garden of landscape architect Roberto Burle Marx in Brazil.

-The genus name Monstera likely refers to the impressive size that some species, like deliciosa, can achieve in their natural habitats.
-'Burle Marx Flame' is named in honour of the celebrated Brazilian landscape architect Roberto Burle Marx, known for his innovative and bold designs, which is fitting given the plant's striking and distinctive foliage.
+Genus name is possibly from the Latin ‘monstrum’, meaning monster or ‘monstrifer’ meaning monster-bearing.
+'Burle Marx Flame' is named in honour of the celebrated Brazilian landscape architect Roberto Burle Marx, known for his innovative and bold designs.

 Light: Monstera 'Burle Marx Flame' thrives in bright, indirect light.
 Direct sunlight can damage the leaves, while insufficient light can result in slower growth and less pronounced leaf divisions.
 A spot near a window with filtered light, or a room with plenty of ambient light, is ideal.